sharvanath/kromium/README.md

 ## What is Kromium?

-Kromium is a no-code file copy/transformation pipeline executor.
+Kromium is a bulk file copy/transformation tool.
 The pipeline is linear chain of transformations and is expressed using simple JSON config.
 Kromium is designed for simplicity and ease of use.
 A simple configuration example is the following:

 ```
 {